stevenwinter-dev/simon/README.md

 ## Initial Wireframe

 ![Wireframe](https://i.imgur.com/ROODFkf.jpg)
 This wireframe displays the basic components of a Simon game.
 I spread out the 4 buttons for simplicities sake.
-Rather than cloning Simon from step one, I began with getting the core gameplay functionality and this simple layout helped acheive that.
+Rather than cloning Simon from step one, I began with getting the core gameplay functionality and this simple layout helped achieve that.

 ## User Stories